Roy Masters (commentator): Diamond cutting

-In 1949, Masters immigrated to the United States.
-In his early twenties, he traveled across America, lecturing on the topic of diamond cutting in 40 different states.
-He was invited to participate in radio and TV interviews on the subject, and briefly hosted a daily radio show called Story of Your Diamond.
+In 1949, Masters emigrated to the United States.
+In his early twenties, he traveled across America, giving lectures about the topic of diamond cutting in 40 different states.
+He was invited to participate in radio and TV interviews about the subject, and he briefly hosted a daily radio show which was titled Story of Your Diamond.

-Masters met and married his wife Ann in Birmingham, Alabama, and they eventually moved to Houston, Texas.
-He developed an interest in hypnosis, and sold his diamond cutting business to start a new company, the Institute of Hypnosis.
+Masters developed an interest in hypnosis, and he sold his diamond cutting business to start a new company, the Institute of Hypnosis.

 Lessons in hypnotism

-During his early years in Brighton, Masters saw a stage hypnosis presentation where the hypnotist easily induced volunteer subjects to do strange and outlandish things.
+During his early years in Brighton, Masters saw a stage hypnosis presentation in which the hypnotist easily induced volunteer subjects to do strange and outlandish things.
 Masters remembered pondering the question: "Why can't hypnotism be used to make people act sensibly, rather than foolishly?"

 Upon further exploration of hypnotism in the 1950s, Masters repudiated hypnotherapy, but he soon opened the Institute of Hypnosis in Houston.
-There, he saw as many as 30 clients a day for consultation, where he says he "unhypnotised" them instead of hypnotizing them.
+There, he saw as many as 30 clients a day for consultations, and he said he "unhypnotised" them instead of hypnotizing them.

 Masters called hypnosis a "duplication of life's errors":

-About his changing professions from diamond cutting, Masters said in an interview "I had my own business, but I left that lucrative work because I had a calling for this kind of work.
+About his decision to change his profession from diamond cutting to hypnosis, Masters said the following in an interview: "I had my own business, but I left that lucrative work because I had a calling for this kind of work.
 I'm more interested in what I'm doing now than anything else."

-Masters set the precedent for the legality of non-medical practice of hypnosis when he was charged with practicing medicine without a license at age 30.
-He was sentenced to serve 30 days in jail.
+Masters set the precedent for the legalization of the non-medical practice of hypnosis when he was charged with practicing medicine without a license at the age of 30.
+He was sentenced to serve 30 days in jail and was transparent about the experience with his radio listeners.
+According to Masters, he hypnotized a young girl who had broken her arm to take her pain away until the ambulance arrived.
 (For the medical practice of hypnotism, see hypnotism precursors, such as Dave Elman.)

-The Foundation for Human Understanding
+The Foundation Of Human Understanding

-Masters lived in Los Angeles, California, buying a house trailer and living in Venice, CA in 1961.
-He later profited from his investment in gold at its price highs in 1980 and purchased Tall Timber Ranch in Selma, Oregon, and relocated his family to Grants Pass, Oregon, where he moved the non-profit Foundation of Human Understanding.
-He produced an observational or meditation recording titled How Your Mind Can Keep You Well, which became the title of his radio show and one of his books.
+Masters lived in Los Angeles, California, buying a house trailer and living in Venice, California in 1961.
+He later profited from his investment in gold at its price highs in 1980 and he purchased Tall Timber Ranch in Selma, Oregon, and he relocated his family to Grants Pass, Oregon, where he moved the non-profit Foundation of Human Understanding.
+He produced an observational or meditation recording titled Your Mind Can Keep You Well, which became the title of his radio show and the title of one of his books.

 Talk radio show

-In 1961, Masters started a talk radio counseling show, which is currently broadcast under the name Advice Line, as a syndicated program.
+In 1961, Masters started a talk radio counseling show, which is currently broadcast with the title Advice Line, as a syndicated program.
 The show has been on the air continuously since its start.
-Masters passed hosting duties to his sons, David and Alan, shortly before his death.
+Masters passed his hosting duties to his sons, David and Alan, shortly before his death.